Neo-Oli/tmux-text-macros/README.md

 tmux-text-macros is a tmux plugin.
 It let's you define a bunch of strings, from which you can choose by pressing `Prefix + e`.

+By default it contains all the emojis and a few emoticons

 ## Requirements

 * [fzf](https://github.com/junegunn/fzf)